Icenium/icenium-cli/README.md

 $ appbuilder cloud <Solution Name or Index> <Project Name or Index>
 ```

-`<Solution Name or Index>` and `<Project Name or Index>` are the name or the index of the solution and project, respectively, as listed by `$ appbuilder cloud` or as they appear in the Telerik AppBuilder in-browser client or the Telerik AppBuilder Windows client.
+`<Solution Name or Index>` and `<Project Name or Index>` are the name or the index of the solution and project, respectively, as listed by `$ appbuilder cloud` or as they appear in the AppBuilder in-browser client or the AppBuilder Windows client.

 This operation creates a new directory named after the project which contains all your project files.
-After you navigate to the newly created directory, you can continue development immediately with the Telerik AppBuilder CLI.
+After you navigate to the newly created directory, you can continue development immediately with the AppBuilder CLI.

 **Create new project from sample**